-When you begin implementing a social media strategy for your business, one of the first questions you'll ask yourself is this one -- Should my business be on Twitter, or Facebook?
+When you begin implementing a social media strategy for your business, one of the first questions you'll ask yourself is this one — Should my business be on Twitter, Facebook, or Instagram?

-Ultimately, Facebook's purpose is to connect people with their friends and family.
+Ultimately, Facebook's purpose is to connect people with their personal networks including friends and family.
 People use Facebook to share photos, videos, and general updates on their lives.

 Twitter, on the other hand, is used to share ideas, real-time information, and trending news.
-While people may also use Twitter to connect with friends and family, they largely use it for a bigger purpose -- to connect to the wider world as a whole, and hear what's happening (in 140 characters or less).
+While people may also use Twitter to connect with friends and family, they largely use it for a bigger purpose — to connect to the wider world and discover what's happening (in 140 characters or less).

-Of course, this still begs the question -- where does your business fit into all this?
-To explore the pros and cons of Twitter vs Facebook, we've created a comprehensive breakdown of both.
+Of course, this still begs the question — where does your business fit into all this?
+To explore the pros and cons of Twitter, Facebook, and Instagram, we've created a comprehensive breakdown of the three platforms.

 Keep reading to figure out which platform is a better business investment for your company.